 Before you go through the appeals process you can write a letter to the Veterans UK.
 It is worth asking them to reconsider their decision again.
 It is also an opportunity to explain why you feel the decision is wrong.

 Be sure to add any extra information not included in the original claim.
 Veterans UK will study your case once more and write to you with their final decision.

 Lancashire FY5 3WP

 Note: Veterans UK use to be the Service Personnel and Veterans Agency (or SPVA for short).

 What if you are still unsatisfied with the outcome?
 You should contact the Veterans UK helpline and request an appeal form.
 This is the first step in the process of taking your case to a tribunal.
 Fill in the form and then return it to Veterans UK.

 Appeals to the War Pensions and Armed Forces Compensation Tribunal should take place within one year of the decision.
 But, they do allow some exceptions for making an appeal after one year.
 You would need to explain why you made a late appeal.
 Even so, the absolute deadline for appealing a decision is two (2) years.

-Once an appeal gets lodged, Veterans UK send a response about your appeal to the tribunal.
+Once a war pension appeal gets lodged, Veterans UK send a response about it to the tribunal.
 You will also get a copy of their response.